maxkossek/maxkossek.github.io/_posts/2019-04-30-c-programming-language.md

 }
 ```

 If return type is omitted, int is assumed.
 The return expression `return expression;` converts the expression to the return type if necessary.
-If a functions fails to return a value, the value will likely be useless.
+If a functions fails to return a value, the value will likely be garbage.
 Compiling and load a C program stores in 3 different files can be done on UNIX with command.
 ```
 $ cc main.c filename1.c filename2.c
 ```